-As the most popular word processing program in the market, MS Word is useful in numerous ways for various people and businesses.
-As such, Word documents can contain sensitive and private information.
-Luckily, Word provides you with a way to protect such information to make sure it will remain private and confidential.
+Word provides you with a way to protect sensitive and private information to make sure that they are private and confidential.
 This can be easily done by adding a password to the document.
-If you have been using Word for a while, you no-doubt knowhow to add a password to a document.
+If you have been using Word for a while, you no doubt know how to add a password to Word document.

-1. Remove Password from Word Document with Original Password
+Part 1.
+Remove Protection from Word to Edit without Password

 Recover any types of opening password for your word document without damaging the current data.

-Remove modify the password in 3 seconds.
-You can easily edit, copy and modify the word after the restrictions are removed.
+Remove edit restriction in 3 seconds.
+You can easily edit, copy and modify the word file after the restrictions are removed.

-Highest recovery rate and fastest recovery speed are guaranteed for the advanced algorithm.
+Highest recovery rate of 100% and fastest recovery speed are guaranteed with the advanced algorithm.

 The recovery process can be stopped at any time so that you can resume the process at next time.